trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina16b.png
    :scale: 100%

-The "Window Effects" option, shown in
+   Modifying the Wallpaper

-:numref:`Figure %s: Window Effects <lumina28>`, is used to add or alter graphical effects or animations applied to your windows.
-By default, no additional effects are added, and you will need to adjust these manually.
+:guilabel:`Window Effects`, shown in :numref:`Figure %s <lumina28>`, is
+used to add or alter graphical effects or animations applied to your windows.
+By default, no additional effects are added and will need to be adjusted manually.

 .. _lumina28:

 .. figure:: images/lumina28.png
    :scale: 100%

+   Window Effects

-The "Window Manager", shown in :numref:`Figure %s: Session Window Manager <lumina22c>`, contains various configuration options for the window manager.
+:guilabel:`Window Manager`, shown in :numref:`Figure %s <lumina22c>`,
+contains various configuration options for the window manager.

 .. _lumina22c: